linyuxuanlin/Wiki_MkDocs/docs/en/使用Markdown高效写作.md

 ![](https://cdn.jsdelivr.net/gh/linyuxuanlin/Wiki-WildWolf/static/uploads/b944219198103ea09f0f02bcb830e9b.png)

-Note: The image can be displayed without text, i.e. the `[ ]` can be left empty.
+Note: Images can be left with empty text, i.e., the `[ ]` can remain blank.

 ### Lists

 #### Unordered Lists

-Create an unordered list by adding `- ` or `* ` before the text (note: there should be a space after the symbol, otherwise it may not render correctly).
+To create an unordered list, add `- ` or `* ` before the text (note: there should be a space after the symbol, or it may not render properly).
 For example:

 ```markdown
 - List item